massimocaprinali/cloud-foundry-public/how-to/setting-up-your-ibm-cloud-environment/org-structure.md

 When you are defining the different organizations for your cloud structure, consider the following guidance:

 * Define and then enforce a naming convention.
 For example, define a naming convention where the name of the organization includes information about the business area, the type of cloud, and the process phase (development, testing, or production).
-For organizations that are located in {{site.data.keyword.Bluemix_notm}} Public, you might want to add information about the region too.
+For organizations that are located in {{site.data.keyword.cloud_notm}} Public, you might want to add information about the region too.
 * Define the restrictions that apply to the organization.
 For example, define the role of the team members that are going to work in that organization.
 * Identify the manager of the organization.
 * Identify the area of the business that is allocated to this organization.